This article aims to arm you with basic knowledge of cannabinoids and how they affect the brain and body.

 The doctors are already prescribing medical marijuana for some of these issues.

-In the near future, we will see how these substances can be used and what new knowledge we can attain.
+We will see how we can use these substances and what new knowledge we can attain in the near future.

-Although most scientists regard cannabinoids as safe substances, there are still some precautionary measures you need to take before using them.
+Although most scientists regard cannabinoids as safe substances, you still need to take some precautionary measures before using them.

 First and foremost, it is not recommended to use them together with alcohol and drugs.
 Keep in mind that CBD can cause various effects on our body and mind, so using them in conjunction with mind-altering substances can be really tricky.